 In June of 2022, GASB issued Statement No. 100, Accounting Changes and Error Corrections.
 The primary objective of this Statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
-The requirements of the Statement are effective for accounting changes and error corrections beginning after June 15, 2023.
+The requirements of the Statement are effective for accounting changes and error corrections beginning after June 15, 2023 and did not have a material impact on the Agency's financial position, overall cash flow or balances or results of operations.